E-commerce

 International, hreflang and markets

-Shopify: theme, apps, and speed
+Shopify: theme, apps and speed

-Authority, links, and reputation
+Popularity, links and reputation

-Relevance, reliability, and proof on the store
+Relevance, trustworthiness, and proof on the store

-Audit cadence and schedule
+Audit rhythm and timeline

 • Technical check: monthly or bimonthly on critical templates.